Diversity & inclusion

 Collected by Susana Wadgymar (Davidson College), this is a fantastic collection of information on value of diversity and inclusion in science.
 It also includes funding and mentorship opportunities for undergrads and grad students from underrepresented groups.

 Created by Gina Baucom & Meghan Duffy (University of Michigan), this website identifies ecologists and evolutionary biologists who are women and/or from groups underrepresented in science.
-The goal of this list is to help people identify scientists who might diversify seminar series, award nominees, etc.
+The goal is to diversify seminar series, award nominees, etc.

-Founded by Megan Greischar, Nicole Mideo, Chelsea Rochman, & Tess Grainger (University of Toronto), BREWS is a series of data-driven discussions on equality in science.
-The website includes summaries of recent topics, as well as links to resources on diversity issues in science and beyond.
+Founded by Megan Greischar, Nicole Mideo, Chelsea Rochman, & Tess Grainger (University of Toronto), BREWS is a series of data-driven discussions on equity in science.
+The website includes recent topics and links to resources on diversity issues in science and beyond.

 500 Queer Scientists